-We are pleased to present the 40th annual report of the Technical Committee of the Syndicate for the financial year ended December 31, 2019, which highlights the achievements made during 2019, in addition to the Syndicate's balance sheet and Statement of Profit or Loss, cash flows, changes in Members' equity and the latest developments concerning the growth and development of the Syndicate's operations.
+We are pleased to present the 41st annual report of the Technical Committee of the Syndicate for the financial year ended December 31, 2020, which highlights the achievements made during 2020, in addition to the Syndicate's balance sheet and Statement of Profit or Loss, cash flows, changes in Members' equity and the latest developments concerning the growth and development of the Syndicate's operations.

-- 1. As regards the insurance industry, the Syndicate has made an intensive technical and marketing efforts that have resulted in achieving a reasonable increase in premium in the light of increased prices as a result of political events in the Arab region. - 2.
+- 1. As regards the insurance industry, the Syndicate has made an intensive technical and marketing efforts that have resulted in achieving a reasonable increase in premium despite the continuing economic slowdown in the Arab region, as well as the repercussions of the spread of the Coronavirus (Covid 19) epidemic in the world. - 2.
+On the investment side, the new Technical Committee conducted a comprehensive study on the Syndicate's investments and the related investment policy.
+It has introduced amendments and updates on this policy to keep pace with the developments of local and international markets and to reflect the Syndicate conservative investment policy.
+A comprehensive review was made on the Syndicate's funds frozen in the Lebanese market and a legal body has been appointed to represent the Syndicate and follow-up the legal matters.
+A lot of efforts have been made through visits to all the banks that the Syndicate deals with as well as addressing Lebanon's Central Bank for the purpose of explaining the nature of the Syndicate's business and investments.
+Possible options have been studied to invest that funds into alternative investments for the purpose of preserving the funds of Syndicates' members till the Lebanese economic situation is resolved and receiving the funds. - 3.
 As part of continuous efforts to take Corporate Governance to a higher level, the Technical Committee held five meetings during the year.
-In addition, Investment Committee held four meetings ,while the Nomination and Remuneration Committee and the Audit Committee held two meetings each and the Reinsurance Committee held One meeting. - 3.
-The number of Member companies in the Syndicate reached 190 at the end of 2019 compared with 190 in 2018, an increase of 3 members and the withdrawal of 3 members. - 4.
+In addition, Investment Committee held six meetings, Audit & Risk Committee held two meetings, while the Nomination, Remunerations and Governance Committee and the Reinsurance Committee held One meeting each. - 4.
+Seeking to strengthen the managerial staff, the Technical Committee studied the Syndicate's organizational structure and conducted a comprehensive restructuring to ensure the strengthening of all departments by attracting new specialized competent professionals which will contribute in improving the Syndicate business in the foreseeable future. - 5.
+The number of Member companies in the Syndicate reached 190 at the end of 2020 compared with 190 in 2019, an increase of 3 members and the withdrawal of 3 members. - 6.
 The Syndicate Management and the Reinsurance Committee are regularly reviewing the reinsurance covers, and have decided to renew the current coverages.
-The Syndicate managed to obtain additional improvements in the Sabotage, Terrorism and Political Violence Agreement. - 5.
-The Technical Committee is continuously monitoring what the world is witnessing about the proliferation of the new coronavirus and its implications on the economical conditions and the potential effects of this epidemic on the business of the Syndicate, where there are clear directives for the Executive Management that the Syndicate continues to provide its services to the Member Companies as normal, stressing the need to take all necessary precautions to preserve the safety and health of the Syndicate's staff.
+The Syndicate managed to obtain additional improvements in the Sabotage, Terrorism and Political Violence Agreement. - 7.
+The Technical Committee is continuously monitoring the current situation of the spread of the new coronavirus, and its economic impacts on the syndicate's operations.
+There are clear directives for the Executive Management to continue its services to member companies in a regular manner, with emphasis on the need to take all necessary precautions to maintain the safety and health of the Syndicate's staff, as part of the set Business Continuity Plan.